umrover/mrover-esw/docs/info/build.md

 ./scripts/build.sh --src <path-to-project> [--preset <preset>] --flash
 ```

-Finally, the build script will ensure the existance of a `<src>/.clangd` file for
+Finally, the build script configures CMake on every invocation, not just the first.
-development environment compatability.
-This needs to be generated per-project as
+A warm reconfigure costs about a fifth of a second, and it is what repoints the
-it contains some project-specific and system-specific parameters.
+editor at the project you are working on -- see [Editor Support](#editor-support).

 ### `style.sh`